kc-20-pound

 - The note is printed on polymer, which is a thin and flexible plastic material.
 On the front of the note, you can feel raised print.
 For example, on the words ‘Bank of England’ and in the bottom right corner, over the smaller window

 - The printed lines and colours on the note are sharp, clear and free from smudges or blurred edges.
-If you use a magnifying glass, you will see the value of the note written in small letters and numbers below the Queen’s portrait
+If you use a magnifying glass, you will see the value of the note written in small letters and numbers below the King’s portrait

 - Under a good quality ultra-violet light, the number ‘20’ appears in bright red and green on the front of the note, against a duller background